 It is policy of Denver Seminary not to admit Ability-to-Benefit students into any of our programs.
-Being a graduate level school, all students must possess at least a high school diploma and also an undergraduate degree for all programs except the Diploma program.
+Being a graduate level school, all students must possess at least a high school diploma and also an undergraduate degree.
+Students admitted under UDE (undergraduate equivalent) must still have a high school diploma.